A Guide to the Benefits of Marriage: Tax, Legal, Financial and More

 Home Mortgage Benefits

-Generally, couples will likely qualify for a better mortgage rate given their dual incomes and, additionally, will probably be able to afford a higher down payment.
+Higher mortgage rates: Generally, couples will likely qualify for a better mortgage rate, given their dual incomes, and will probably be able to afford a higher down payment.
 Although again, this isn't necessarily contingent on being married—but provided that you and your spouse have stable incomes, good credit ratings and a low debt-to-income ratio, you should qualify for more mortgage money from your lender.

 IRA Benefits